 And that’s because if your business, product, or services are:

 - Praised in customer testimonials on social media

-- Rank on Google.
-Get in front of your competition.
+- Ranked on Google in front of your competition.

 … it’s bound to make a lasting impression on your prospects!

-Inbound has been named the future of PR.
-It combines PR’s greatest strength (content) and inbound (measurement) so you can prove the ROI of your public relations strategy in order to optimize your business.
+Inbound has been rightly named the future of PR.
+It combines PR’s greatest strength (content) and inbound (measurement) so you can prove the ROI of your PR strategy in order to optimize your business.

-Inbound PR works so well because you can see what’s working and, just as important, what isn’t working.
+Inbound PR works so well because you can see what’s working, and equally important, what’s not.

-For instance, if your business was struggling to collect backlinks from your coverage, the inbound PR approach would allow you to identify this and tweak your strategy in the future.
+For example, if your business was struggling to collect backlinks from your coverage, the inbound PR approach would allow you to identify this and tweak your future strategy.

 This insightful presentation by Iliyana Stareva, first presented at the Inbound 2016 conference, shares everything you’ll need to know about inbound PR and how you can tweak your strategies.

-PR managers enhance content.
-The typical day in the life of a public relations manager, whether you are working in-house or an agency, consists of strategizing content to promote your business image.
+The typical day in the life of a PR manager, no matter if working in-house or as an agency, consists of strategizing content to promote the image of a particular business

 View this post on Instagram